0xSolanaceae/proXXy/README.md

 `Proxy checking is in Beta Testing`
 - Implement a feature for automatically testing the scraped proxies to verify their functionality.
 (1/3rd completed)
 - Proxy Sorting instead of hardcoding.
-- Provide an option to only write Elite, Anonymous, or Transparent proxies to lists.
+- Provide an option to discern between Elite, Anonymous, and Transparent anonymity classes of proxies.
 - Add support for HTTPS proxies.

 ## Added Features